yjy-97/MssNet/README.md

 (5)  delete_slice_N.m.<br>

 # Model
-We will provide the code for MssNet later!<br>
+We will provide the code for MssNet model later!<br>

 # Visualization
 We provide t_SNE and Grad-CAM visualization modules of MssNet.<br>